ReactiveCJ/MultiArmedBandit/README.md

 #Experiment
 We can compare the performance of accuracy, average reward and cumulative reward.

-Follow, I only show the chart on the performance of cumulative rewards.
+Following, I only show the chart on the performance of cumulative rewards.
 ###Cumulative Reward
 ![image](https://github.com/ReactiveCJ/MultiArmedBandit/blob/master/image/AccR.png)
 #Implementation
 *Build it yourself
 *This project can be built with sbt 0.13.
 And the breeze package is used for implementing beta